 We generally find the Portuguese really nice, helpful and patient people.
-Many speak English: in fact we are always amazed at how fluent they are.
-They are always very helpful in shops and in all the years of going to Portugal we have never had a bad experience regarding customer service.
+Many speak English and they are always very helpful.
+In all the years of going to Portugal we have never had a bad experience regarding customer service.
 Most information, menus, signs, etc are in Portuguese and English.

-The Algarve is a popular place to go to as its only a couple of hours flying from the UK and also easy to drive to from Spain, which is why so many Spanish take their holidays there.
+The Algarve is a popular place to go to as it´s only a couple of hours flying from the UK and also easy to drive to from Spain, which is why so many Spanish take their holidays there.
+The Portuguese beaches are amazing.

 We hope you enjoy your holiday on the Algarve and here are a few tips / pointers to help you on your way.